diachkina/blockchain_ethereum_project/README.md

 2. **Description**:
    - The BigQuery table contains the first outgoing transactions of new wallets, where the wallet address is the `from_address`.
-   - Data obtained via the Etherscan API includes both outgoing and incoming transactions for the same addresses.

 ---